 Networking & Information Sessions

 These events are also important opportunities for you to demonstrate your interest in the field and the organization, as well as to demonstrate your “soft skills,” including how well you interact and communicate with different kinds of people.
 If an employer sees that you will handle yourself well in a professional situation, it will help them remember you and pull your resume out from the pile of other candidates in their applicant pool.
-There is often a laptop or a paper sign-in sheet so a recruiter can know you attended.
+There is often a laptop or a paper sign-in sheet so a recruiter will know you attended.
 You can also reference people you meet in your cover letter or application materials, which reaffirms your interest in the position and the organization.